 All of our grant applications must now be submitted through our Submittable platform.
 To use Submittable, organizations will need to create an account, which is a fairly simple process.

-From their account, groups will be able to submit applications, track their progress, send us additional documents, and submit final reports, if we ever require any (more on reports below).
+From their account, groups will be able to submit applications, track their progress, send us additional documents, and submit final reports* (more on reports below).

-After groups submit their applications, our Grantmaking Committee will select up to 20 groups that will be asked to provide additional information, receive site visits, and participate in Presentation Day.
-The timeline for the Fall cycle looks like this:
+After groups submit their applications, our Grant Making Committee will select up to 20 groups that will be asked to provide additional information, receive site visits, and participate in Presentation Day in mid June.
+The timeline for the Spring 2021 cycle is as follows:

-- November – Finalists receive a site visit (likely via Zoom) from grantmakers.
+Early June – Finalists receive a site visit (likely via Zoom) from grant makers

-- December 5 – A few applicants may be selected to make a short presentation during Presentation Day.
+Saturday, June 19 – Presentation Day.
+A few grantees may be selected to make a short presentation at this time.
 Please save this date in your calendar just in case.
+Presentation Day generally goes from 10:00 a.m. to 2:00 p.m. with lunch included.

-Once groups receive an award, they will have one year to spend the funds.
-At the end of that year, they will be required to meet with our Grants Program Director to give us their final report.
-That’s right—no more written reports!
+* A note on final reports: Once groups receive an award, they will have one year to spend the funds.
+At the end of that year, they will be required to meet with our Grants Program Director to talk about their work while our Grants Program Director takes notes.
+That’s right—no more written final reports!

 HOW TO APPLY